pauldijou/pauldijou.github.com/blog/2014-07-13-prismicio-when-happiness-met-disappointment.md

 ### My biggest mistake: using StructuredText

 All contents in prismic.io must be typed.
 This is an image, this is a number, etc...
 A StructuredText is probably the most powerful type since it allows writers to enter complex content through a WISIWIG editor, using paragraphes, images, lists, embedded stuff, ...
 They can style it using bold, italic, and so on.
 It looks nice, right?
 So I decided to use it for the main content of my articles.
 Fair enough.
-As always, it was so great to have writers doing their own design using the editor, and so easy to render it automatically as HTML (except for some bugs here and there, but that's what pull request are for, isn't it?).
-At some point, I just wanted to have a lightbox on my images: clicking on them should expand it on full sized version with a caption.
+As always, it was so great to have writers doing their own design using the editor, and so easy to render it automatically as HTML (except for some bugs here and there, but that's what pull requests are for, isn't it?).
+At some point, I just wanted to have a lightbox on some images: clicking on them should expand it to its full sized version with a caption.
 I don't know for you, but for me, this is a really basic requirement and you should be able to do it in less than 2 hours.

 First problem: I wanted to tag images that should have lightbox with `[data-lightbox]` HTML attribute, all images didn't need one.
-Since I was using the JavaScript kit to render my HTML, I couldn't do that in any way.
-There is no way to add custon rendering or plugins in the HTML renderer from the kit.
+Since I was using the JavaScript kit to render my HTML, I couldn't do that at all.
+There is no way to add custom rendering or plugins in the HTML renderer from the kit.
 Dammit.
-So I rewrite the full renderer so I could customize it...
+So I rewrote the full renderer so I could customize it...
 Wait, how can I indicate which image has a lightbox and which hasn't inside a StructuredText?
 Oh, right, I just can't.
 Inside a StructuredText, you can only drop raw images and resize them, that's it.
 Does that mean I cannot put nor caption or title?
 Yep, no way to do it.
 So I started to hack: if after an image, the following paragraph would begin with `[caption]`, the image would be a lightbox, the content of the paragraph would be its legend, and the paragraph itself would be removed from the final rendering.

 Guess what?
 Writers didn't really like having to manually write `[caption]`, they wanted a nice UI to do that... but that was just impossible...
 They throw some tomatoes at me and we tried to move on but we couldn't...
 Solving one problem to discover a new one: when you define a type `image` in a Document, you can tell that it will have different sizes: one for desktop, one for tablet and one for smartphone for example.
 And that's awesome because you can fully optimize for mobile, which is super important nowadays.
 Do you think you can do that with image inside StructuredText?
 Indeed, the answer is no!
-Once again, a great idea no fully supported.
+Once again, a great idea not fully supported.
 Is there a workaround?
 Sadly, no easy one.
 You can upload the same image several times, one for each size, then find a way to retrieve its generated ID by prismic.io and use the same hack as `[caption]` to specify it and hack a bit more the HTML renderer.
 I couldn't find the courage to do it... pretty sure tomatoes would have been replaced by rocks from writers.
 I can only hope my mobile users have 4G now.

 Want more?
 No biggy, I have tons of stories like that.
 A writer wanted to have blockquotes: a whole paragraph should be displayed in a custom design and have an author.
 I had to kill him really fast and bury his body deep.
 Another one wanted semantic distinction between paragraphs, something like: this one should be red and this one blue just because.
 Thrown him into a bucket full of piranhas.
 At some point, a writer became a madman and deleted half of documents... no way to find him since the delete operation does not appear in the timeline.
 But who cares?
-I mean, the document is gonne anyway.
+I mean, the document are gone anyway.
 I18N, do you speak it?
 I hope not because there is [no support for it... yet](https://qa.prismic.io/29/will-multi-lingual-sites-be-supported-in-the-future).
 Want to put some tables?
 Could you please [stop joking](https://qa.prismic.io/25/how-do-we-best-support-tables), it hurts me to laugh so much.
 Want do  [manage hundred of images](https://qa.prismic.io/55/improve-the-media-library) in the media library?
 Might be less painful to jump from the top of the [Eiffel tower](http://en.wikipedia.org/wiki/Eiffel_Tower).
 And so on, and so on...

 ### We didn't fully link anymore